 The next steps up are QHD (2560 x 1440 pixels) or 2K resolution (2048 x 1080 pixels).
-These formats provide more room for image edits, larger displays and reframing without lost quality.
+These formats provide more room for image edits, larger displays, and reframing without lost quality.

 4K resolution (ultra HD)

 Called 4K and marketed often as UHD (ultra-high-definition television), this resolution is technically 3840 x 2160 pixels.
 It looks quite similar to 2K to most viewers but gives filmmakers more room to zoom in and edit.
-“Resolutions of 2K and 4K are really for theatrical viewing or intense colouring or graphics,” explains video editor and director Margaret Kurniawan.
-“And there’s not enough noticeable difference between 4K and 2K, unless you wanted to cut in closer or edit colours.
+“Resolutions of 2K and 4K are really for theatrical viewing or intense coloring or graphics,” explains video editor and director Margaret Kurniawan.
+“And there’s not enough noticeable difference between 4K and 2K, unless you wanted to cut in closer or edit colors.
 So it matters in post, but it doesn’t matter much when someone’s viewing it.”

 Videographers rarely need to shoot in 8K (7680 x 4320 pixels), but this extremely high-res option leaves the most room for creating amazing effects or zooming into a faraway shot without pixelation.
 “There are two main reasons to film in 8K,” says Leonard.
 “One is visual effects, because it’s more pixel information for things like green screens or rotoscoping.
 And the other is reframing.
 You can reframe to a proper close-up and you won’t notice any degradation in quality.”